 If you’ve been served with a temporary Protection Order, it means the court decided it was urgently needed to protect the person who applied.

 If you’ve been told that someone has applied for a Protection Order against you, you’ll be told when to go to court to talk to the judge.
 The judge will decide whether to make the Protection Order or not.

-If you have children they are usually covered by the Protection Order too.
+If you have children, they're usually covered by the Protection Order too.

-A temporary Protection Order lasts 3 months.
-You can go to court before the 3 months ends to defend yourself.
+A temporary Protection Order lasts three months.
+You can go to court before the three months ends to defend yourself.

 It’s free to go to court and fill out forms to defend yourself against a Protection Order.

 If you don’t defend the Order, the judge could make an Order in court without you being there.

 You should talk to a lawyer to help you.
 If you can’t afford a lawyer, you may be able to get: